 If you are wondering what is a layover flight in the first place, here is the definition.

-A layover is a time you spend at a connecting airport between your primary flight and your destination.
+A layover is a time you spend at a connecting airport between your primary flight and destination.
 Usually, on domestic flights, a layover is between 60 minutes to several hours, up to 23 hours, that you have on a transfer flight.

-Let’s say you fly from New York to Sydney; you will not have a direct flight, but there will be connecting flight at a transfer airport in between, that could be Dubai, or Los Angeles, depending on your flight route.
+Let’s say you fly from New York to Sydney; you will not have a direct flight, but there will be connecting flight at a transfer airport in between, which could be Dubai, or Los Angeles, depending on your flight route.
 If the transfer time is longer than 23 hours, it is considered a stopover, and in that case, it’s convenient to spend the night in a hotel at the airport.

 How do you know how long a layover should be?